Gabrielle Calise is a Florida-based culture writer and editor obsessed with offbeat stories and nostalgia.

 2018 – Current

-I co-founded our Florida Wonders series to chase down answers to reader queries.
-Before that, I worked on Tampa Bay Times’ audience engagement team as a social media producer, where I led a digital brand redesign and tried to keep the website from breaking on nights and weekends.
-Read the stories here.”
+She founded the Tampa Bay Times’ Florida Wonders series to chase down answers to reader queries.
+Before that, she worked on Tampa Bay Times’ audience engagement team as a social media producer, leading a digital brand redesign for the paper and shaping audience strategy.

-“I recently chatted with Poynter about nostalgia writing, how I created my beat and my favorite projects.
+Read Poynter’s article on nostalgia writing, how Gabrielle created her beat and her favorite projects.

 Contributing writer and editor, Wildsam Field Guides